 Can my browser be tracked?

 Yes, your browser can be tracked through various methods.
 Websites use cookies and tracking scripts to collect data on your browsing behavior.
 Additionally, your IP address can reveal your general location.
 Browser fingerprinting techniques can also identify your device based on its unique configuration.
-To enhance privacy, consider using incognito mode, adjusting cookie settings, or using privacy-focused browsers and tools like VPNs or ad blockers.
+To enhance privacy, consider using incognito mode, adjusting cookie settings, or employing privacy-focused browsers and tools like VPNs or ad blockers.

 How do I check if my browser is monitored?